Park Chung Hee: Personal life

 Park divorced his first wife, Kim Ho-nam, in 1950.
 Park professed to being and was reportedly a distant husband and father.
 His divorce request was seen as sudden and surprising for both Kim and the couple's daughter Park Jae-ok.
 Kim attempted to but failed to resist the divorce, and moved out of the household with her daughter.
 Eventually, she moved into a Buddhist temple in Busan, where she spent much of the rest of her life.
 Jae-ok left her mother at age 13 and moved to Seoul for high school.
 There, Park's new wife Yuk Young-soo learned of Jae-ok's existence, and invited her to come live with Park's new family.
 Park reportedly attempted to apologize to Jae-ok on a number of occasions, but she rebuffed all of these attempts.
 Eventually, she married diplomat Han Byeong-gi, and spent much of the rest of her life abroad and out of the public spotlight.
 The two never reconciled, which she later expressed regret for.

-Park's eldest daughter from his second marriage (with Yuk Young-soo), Park Geun-hye, was elected the chairwoman of the conservative Grand National Party in 2004.
-She was elected as South Korea's 11th president and first female president in 2012 and took office in February 2013.
+Park's eldest daughter from his second marriage (with Yuk Young-soo), Park Geun-hye, became South Korea's 11th president and first female president in 2013.
 Park Geun-hye's association to her father's legacy has caused her to be labeled the daughter of a dictator.
-She once responded to such claims with "I want to be judged on my own merits".
-Her political association with the daughter of a spiritual leader hired by the elder Park eventually led to her downfall in 2016.
+Her political association with the daughter of a spiritual leader (Choi Tae-min) hired by the elder Park eventually led to her downfall in 2016.
+She was impeached in 2016 and removed from office in 2017.

-Her presidency ended in her impeachment in 2016 and removal from office in 2017.
-She was sentenced to 24 years in prison on April 6, 2018.
-Park was released in 2021 from the Seoul Detention Center.

-Park was not personally corrupt, amassing little in the way of private fortune during his rule.
+In later literature, including a popular memoir from his chief of staff, Park is depicted as not personally corrupt, amassing little in the way of private fortune during his rule.
+During his postwar service as an army general during the 1950s, it is reported that he did not misappropriate army resources or accept bribery for personal enrichment.
+His refusal to partake in bribes and payoff ruling Liberal Party machinery when he was the chief of military supplies in Pusan, a lucrative position as the center for US military supplies disbursal, saw his two-year term shortened to six months.
 Byung-Kook Kim reports the only identified instance of possible corruption was half a million dollars found in a personal safe following his death but it is not clear whether this money was for his own use or enticements for political purposes.